SAP/luigi/docs/user-settings.md

 The attributes to define a setting objects are:
 - **attributes**
   - **type** (mandatory) is a string and defines the data type of this setting.
 It could be `string`, `boolean` or `enum`.
 If data type `string` is defined, an input field will be rendered in the editor area.
 If this property is set to `boolean`, a switcher will be rendered.
 If `enum` type is set, it will be rendered as a dropdown by default.
-  It is possible to define the style how boolean and enum are generated, see `style` attribute.
+  It is possible to define the style of how `boolean` and `enum` are generated, see `style` attribute.

   - **label** (optional) is a string and the label of the setting.
   - **isEditable** (optional) is a boolean and by default `true`.
 If it is set to `false` the setting is not editable.